PDF to PDF / Ruby Reference

 Add in-memory raw PDF data to the list of the input PDFs.

-Typical usage is for adding PDF created by another Pdfcrowd converter.
+Typical usage is for adding PDF created by another PDFCrowd converter.

 Example in PHP: